wdiechmann/rygsaek/README.md

 folder and after running the install generator, you really should browse the config/initializers/rygsaek.rb briefly.
 It contains Rygsaek defaults which you probably would like to adjust to your environment.

+####Ornament your first model
-Done that?
-Then go ahead and generate 'rygsaek' with your first model (that requires 'a rygsaek') as scope
+Done the install?
+Then go ahead and generate 'rygsaek' with your first model (that you'd like to have 'a rygsaek')

 		$ rails generate rygsaek MODEL FIELD

-On the first model on which you run the generator, **Rygsaek** will add migrations to your project, and controllers for rygsaeks, and rygsaek\_items, and on every model, **Rygsaek** will create view files, view\_helpers, and a partial for rygsaek\_item\_links
+On the first model on which you run the generator, **Rygsaek** will add migrations to your project, and controllers for rygsaeks, and rygsaek\_items, and on every model, **Rygsaek** will create view files, view\_helpers, and a partial for rygsaek\_item\_links.
+This translates into

-but you get to decide what parts you'd like to erect yourself,

-    $ rails generate rygsaek:setup
+		$ rails generate rygsaek post pictures

-			--prefix=rygsaek (rygsaek, rygsaek_items, and rygsaek_item_links)
-			--skip_views
-			--skip_helpers
-			--skip_controllers
-			--skip_migrations
-			--skip_initializer

-If you skip, say the views, you will be able to customize the views later on by running this command

-		$ rails g rygsaek:views

-which will copy all **Rygsaek** views to views/rygsaek/ folders.
-Likewise for helpers, controllers, and migrations
+which will setup the following routes:

+		resources :posts do
+			resources enclosures
+			resources pictures
+		end

+Notice!
+Namespacing rygsaeks are not supported as this would lead to more sets of tables being setup - and that may cause some serious confusion!
+So your /admin/posts/:id/enclosures live with /posts/:id/enclosures!

 ### Model configuration